sh13y/GR-Installment-Manager/README.md

 ## 🎯 Who Is This For?

-- **Small Tire Business Owners**: Like my dad, who want to modernize their operations
+- **Small Business Owners**: Like my dad, who want to modernize their operations
 - **Installment-Based Businesses**: Perfect for businesses offering payment plans
 - **Paper-to-Digital Migrants**: Businesses ready to leave paper behind
 - **Family-Owned Businesses**: Built with love for family entrepreneurs